Skip to main content

 Parisian bistro table with traditional French dishes

-Parisian cuisine is not limited to starred haute gastronomy.
-It expresses itself first and foremost in the bistrots, brasseries and neighbourhood bakeries, through simple dishes that have not changed in decades.
+Parisian cuisine is not limited to starred haute cuisine.
+It expresses itself first and foremost in the bistros, brasseries and neighbourhood bakeries, through simple dishes that have not changed in decades.
 Here are the twelve classics that every Parisian, or future Parisian, should know.

 The butter croissant